History

 The Hotel Livingston

 The Hotel Livingston 136 Second Avenue - Built in 1907 The Hotel Livingston was built by George Livingston and hotel guests could conveniently walk from the Niwot Depot to the hotel.
-George Livingston hired Jim Hood to constructs the hotel in 1907.
+George Livingston hired Jim Hood to construct the hotel in 1907.
 Receipts from...

 read more